Pipeline

 Quoin Pharmaceuticals is conducting two concurrent clinical studies to evaluate QRX003 for the treatment of Netherton Syndrome.

-In this multicenter, open label study QRX003 is applied once daily over a twelve-week period, to pre-designated areas of the patient’s body.
+The second study is evaluating the safety and efficacy of the QRX003 topical lotion as adjuvant treatment with a systemic biologic for the subset of Netherton Syndrome patients, 14 and older, who are currently receiving off-label, systemic therapy for symptomatic relief.
+In this this multicenter, open label study QRX003 is applied twice daily over a twelve-week period, to pre-designated areas of the patient’s body.
 A number of different clinical endpoints will be assessed in the study.

-For more information about Quoin’s clinical trials, please visit https://www.nethertonsyndromeclinicaltrials.com/.
+For more information about Quoin’s clinical trials, please visit https://www.nethertonsyndromeclinicaltrials.com

 For more information about current clinical trials, please visit www.clinicaltrials.gov.